vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-10-13, I skipped all exercises so I could do eggplant meal prep in the morning and efficiently multiplex the preparation and meal consumption with several work meetings.

+## 2025-10-16: skipped all exercises due to a busy morning and early afternoon

+On Thursday 2025-10-16, I had a busy morning, including about an hour of meetings and a lot more time dealing with a bunch of incoming and pending tasks.
+As a result, I didn't get time to do exercises.
+In fact, I only got a breather to break to eat at around 2:15 PM.